bodrick/awesome/TOPICS.md

 *   [ohmyform/ohmyform](https://github.com/ohmyform/ohmyform) - ✏️ Free open source alternative to TypeForm, TellForm, or Google Forms ⛺
 *   [MaterialDesignInXAML/MaterialDesignInXamlToolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit) - Google's Material Design in XAML & WPF, for C# & VB.Net.

-## mit-license

-*   [ohmyform/ohmyform](https://github.com/ohmyform/ohmyform) - ✏️ Free open source alternative to TypeForm, TellForm, or Google Forms ⛺
-*   [tlaplus/tlaplus](https://github.com/tlaplus/tlaplus) - TLC is an explicit state model checker for specifications written in TLA+.
-The TLA+Toolbox is an IDE for TLA+.
-*   [CarterCommunity/Carter](https://github.com/CarterCommunity/Carter) - Carter is framework that is a thin layer of extension methods and functionality over ASP.NET Core allowing code to be more explicit and most importantly more enjoyable.

 ## ohmyform

 *   [ohmyform/ohmyform](https://github.com/ohmyform/ohmyform) - ✏️ Free open source alternative to TypeForm, TellForm, or Google Forms ⛺